-As an American expat who as been living in the UK for about five years now, I have found myself struggling with culture shock, trying to make friends and motherhood.
-This is the reality of up-rooting your life and moving abroad.
+As an American expat who has been living in the UK for about five years now, I have found myself struggling with culture shock, trying to make friends and motherhood.
+This is the reality of uprooting your life and moving abroad.

 If you move abroad it is a HUGE undertaking.
 It can be stressful and expensive but I found it was one of the most rewarding things I’ve ever done.
-Following your dreams or the love of your life by relocating to a new country challenges you in many ways – you are doing something many people only talk about .
+Following your dreams or the love of your life by relocating to a new country challenges you in many ways – you are doing something many people only talk about.
 My move was never pre-planned.
-I had on idea I would be living in the UK and had a rather fantastical view about the UK which included royals, castles and a quaint little villages.
-Boy, did I have a reality check.
+I had an idea I would be living in the UK and had a rather fantastical view about the UK which included royals, castles and quaint little villages.
+Boy, did I have a reality check?

 When I met my husband in Texas in 2014, it was love at first sight and we had no question we were meant to be together, all we had to do was figure out a way to make that happen.